 External Research Opportunities

-The mission of the ENA Institute for Emergency Nursing Research (IENR) is to conduct and facilitate research and research activities for ENA and its members to support evidence-based practices for emergency nursing and emergency care.
-Hence, the IENR is pleased to further facilitate research by providing opportunities for emergency nurses to conduct and participate in research external to ENA’s initiatives.
+The mission of the ENA Department of Emergency Nursing Research (ENR) is to conduct and facilitate research and research activities for ENA and its members to support evidence-based practices for emergency nursing and emergency care.
+Hence, we are pleased to further facilitate research by providing opportunities for emergency nurses to conduct and participate in research external to ENA’s initiatives.

 Current Research Participation Opportunities